About Temple Emanuel Early Childhood Development Center

 Our celebrations of Jewish holidays include welcoming the Sabbath on Fridays with challah, apple juice and Shabbat songs.
 Other celebrations include Rosh HaShana when we greet the new year with apples and honey, signifying a good sweet year; Yom Kippur when we talk about ways of being a good friend; and Sukkot, a holiday of gratitude.
 And these are just the fall holidays!

-Over the past four years, ECDC has been a fortunate recipient of a grant from the Jewish Federation of Greater Pittsburgh.
-As a Pittsburgh Jewish Early Childhood Education Initiative (PJECEI) school we choose the Reggio Emilia approach as the best means of achieving the dual goals of high-quality education and family involvement.
+ECDC was a fortunate recipient of a grant from the Jewish Federation of Greater Pittsburgh.
+As a Pittsburgh Jewish Early Childhood Education Initiative (PJECEI) school we chose the Reggio Emilia approach as the best means of achieving the dual goals of high-quality education and family involvement.
 ECDC is the first Reggio-inspired early childhood program in the South Hills.